nwang01/flyby-mission-planner/README.md

 # Flyby Mission Planner

 A full-stack drone mission planning prototype.
-Admins plan flight routes on an interactive map, assign them to pilots and drones, and manage a fleet; pilots view the missions assigned to them and mark them as flown.
-Inspired by DJI FlightHub 2, scoped as a demo/prototype rather than a full clone.
+Admins can plan flight routes on an interactive map, assign them to pilots and drones, and manage a fleet.
+Pilots can view the missions assigned to them.

 ## Tech Stack